PersistentCoder7/building-rest-api-from-scratch/README.md

     * Create the `job.routes.js` under it and map the router actions to the `jobs.controller.js` actions.

     * Configure `app.js` router mapping by configuring the middleware to connect with the routes defined earlier.

+6. Added the functionality to add, update and delete jobs based on the routes configured.
+Uses the MongoDB to persist the jobs data.
+Also included a simple configuration file.

+7. Used nodemon from rapid application development.